frankshearar/stringer/VPS.md

     bundle install
     rbenv rehash

-Stringer uses environment variables to determine information about your database, edit these values to reflect your database and the password you chose earlier
+Stringer uses environment variables to determine information about your database.
+Edit these values to reflect your database and the password you chose earlier

     echo 'export STRINGER_DATABASE="stringer_live"' >> $HOME/.bash_profile
     echo 'export STRINGER_DATABASE_USERNAME="stringer"' >> $HOME/.bash_profile